Adding a Server

 Local Servers

 Local servers are commands that Testpilot starts as separate processes.
-Testpilot communicates with these servers through standard input/output.command
+Testpilot communicates with these servers through standard input/output.command field contains no path separators (’/’), Testpilot searches for the command in your

-.
+$PATH.
 Otherwise, Testpilot launches the command directly from the specified path.

 Remote Servers

-Remote servers communicate with Testpilot over HTTPS.mcp.json
+Remote servers communicate with Testpilot over HTTPS.mcp.json file.
+The example above sets the Authorization header to the value of

-the API_KEY
+the API_KEY environment variable.

 Environment Variables

-Testpilot expands environment variables in thecommand
+Testpilot expands environment variables in thecommand, args, env, url, and headers fields

 before connecting to a server.
-Use $VAR
+Use $VAR or ${VAR} to reference environment variables.

-when the variable is empty or unset.
+default_value replaces $VAR when the variable is empty or unset.
 The example below uses the

-environment variable for the GitHub MCP server URL, with a fallback to the default
+GH_MCP_SERVER environment variable for the GitHub MCP server URL, with a fallback to the default

 endpoint:

-syntax.
+${VAR:-default} syntax.
 If any required environment

 variables are missing, Testpilot will fail at startup with an error indicating which variables need